 Peter Mandaville is a professor of international affairs and a senior fellow at the Ali Vural Ak Center for Global Islamic Studies at George Mason University in Virginia.
 He writes on political Islam and the origins of mainstream Islamism.
 As a senior visiting expert at the U.S. Institute of Peace with the religion and inclusive societies team he has written on the ongoing conflicts between Russia and Ukraine.

 Katherine Marshall is executive director of the World Faiths Development Dialogue and senior fellow and visiting professor at Georgetown University’s Berkley Center for Religion, Peace and World Affairs, leading the Program on Religion and Global Development.
 She is an expert on international development issues and advises the World Bank, where she once worked.

 Ewelina U. Ochab is an experienced human rights advocate and legal researcher.
 She is a Co-Founder of the Coalition for Genocide Response, a programme lawyer at the International Bar Association’s Human Rights Institute and a member of the panel of experts for the International Religious Freedom or Belief Alliance.

 The Office of International Religious Freedom promotes universal respect for freedom of religion or belief for all as a core objective of U.S. foreign policy.
-They monitor religiously motivated abuses, harassment and discrimination worldwide, recommending , developing and implementing policies and programs to address these concerns.
-Contact: Daniel Nadel, Director, Principal Deputy to the IRF Ambassador or Mariah Mercer, Deputy to the IRF Ambassador.
+It monitors religiously motivated abuses, harassment and discrimination worldwide, recommending, developing and implementing policies and programs to address these concerns.
+Contact Daniel Nadel, director and principal deputy to the IRF ambassador; or Mariah Mercer, deputy to the IRF ambassador.